 A petition may not concern a matter that is sub judice, i.e., a matter that is the subject of legal proceedings or currently before the courts.

-The text of a paper petition must be handwritten, typed, printed or photocopied on sheets of paper of usual size, i.e. measuring 21.5 cm x 28 cm (8.5 x 11 inches) or 21.5 cm x 35.5 cm (8.5 x 14 inches).
+The text of a paper petition must be written, typewritten or printed on paper no smaller than 14 cm x 21.5 cm (5.5 x 8.5 inches) and no larger than 28 cm x 43.25 cm (11 x 17 inches).
 A petition submitted on paper of smaller or larger size, or on any other material, is not acceptable.

 The text of a petition must not be altered either by erasing or crossing out words or by adding words or commentary.
 Any alteration will make the petition unacceptable.

-A paper petition must be free of any other matter attached or appended to, or written or printed on, the petition, e.g. additional documents, maps, pictures, logos, news articles, explanatory or supporting statements, or requests for support.
+A petition must be free of any other matter attached or appended to, or written or printed on, the petition, e.g. additional documents, maps, pictures, logos, news articles, explanatory or supporting statements, or requests for support.
 A petition printed on the reverse of another document is not acceptable.

 A petition must contain original signatures and addresses written directly on the document and not pasted, taped, photocopied, or otherwise transferred to it.

 Each signatory must sign (not print) his or her name directly on the petition and must not sign for anyone else.
 If a person cannot sign his or her own name because of illness or a disability, this must be noted on the petition and the note signed by a witness.